Every heavy drinker eventually gets tired of the hangovers and dealing with the embarrassment of what they drunk texted the night before.

-Drinking alcohol is the response to all of our emotional states.
+Alcohol is the response to all of our emotional states.
 If you grew up in a society where this is the norm, then it’s already an expectation that you’ll drink in response to nearly every situation imaginable.

 It starts in college where you’re expected to drink hard on the weekends, but keep it (somewhat) under control during the week.
-So much campus activity is centered around drinking that you automatically associate any good times you have with alcohol.
+So much campus activity is centered around alcohol that you automatically associate any good times you have with alcohol.

 Once you graduate, everyone socializes at the bar.
-Alcohol remains the centerpiece of everyone’s socialization so if you’re serious about sobriety, you’ll have to get serious about changing the habits you have which contribute to your drinking.
+Alcohol remains the centerpiece of everyone’s socialization so if you’re serious about sobriety, you’ll have to get serious about changing the habits you have which contribute to your alcoholism.

 You have to replace your rituals, reasons, and habits with one’s that are conducive to sobriety.
 The habits don’t need to be complicated.
 They only need to be effective.

 For example, one of my worst habits was needing to have a drink in my hand.
 I tried to replace it with water, but it was too easy to drink quickly and lacked flavor.
 So I started to drink coffee instead.